 - Cost is an important factor.

-However, 7075 might be a better choice when:
+However, 7075 aluminum might be a better choice when:

 - A maximum strength-to-weight ratio is needed.